Skip to Content

 What is the difference between Israeli salad and Shirazi salad?

-The two salads share many of the same ingredients, and their names are used interchangeably.
+The two salads share some of the same ingredients, and many use their names interchangeably.
 The primary difference is that Shirazi salad (a similar Persian salad) features fresh mint leaves as the main herb.

 More Salad Recipes: